ALEX8642/git_assignment/README.md

 ## e.
 What is the difference between `git` and `GitHub`?
 git is the local version control system.
 GitHub is a cloud-based service for hosting Git repos and team collaboration.
 ## f.
 What does `git diff` do?
+Shows the differences between file versions, commits, or branches.
 ## g.
 What is the `main` branch?
+This is the default branch for stable, production-ready code.
 ## h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the `main` branch?
+No, we should use branches and pull requests to merge changes into main for better code management.